North–South Motorway

 The North–South Motorway is a partially complete motorway traversing the inner western suburbs of Adelaide, from Waterloo Corner in the north to Bedford Park in the south.
 Progressively constructed in stages since 2010, once complete it will replace the adjacent South Road as Adelaide's main north–south roadway.
 It will form the central section of the North–South Corridor, being flanked north and south by the Northern Expressway and Southern Expressway, respectively.
 It is designated part of route M2.

-By March 2021, approximately 24.1 km of the motorway had been completed, with the remaining 10.5 km in detailed planning and design stage.
+By February 2026, approximately 24.1 km of the motorway had been completed, with the remaining 10.5 km under construction.
 The full project is planned for completion by 2031.

 Background

 In 2010, the Australian Government, through the Nation Building Program project, committed $500 million and the South Australian Government committed $432 million to the North–South Corridor over five years.
 This funding allocation recognised that South Road is the only continuous link between the northern and southern suburbs as well as the spine connecting Adelaide's major inter-modal transport hubs – Adelaide Airport, Islington Rail Terminal, Port Adelaide and Outer Harbor.

 In May 2015, a government strategy paper envisioned that the entire non-stop north–south road corridor would be completed by 2025, including "an upgraded South Road".
 It stated that the planned "non-stop motorway" would "cater for the unimpeded flow of longer distance northbound and southbound trips" and would not include "at-grade traffic signals, intersections, junctions or property accesses which cause vehicles to slow down or stop".